wikimedia/operations-puppet/vendor_modules/stdlib/README.md

 Most of stdlib's features are automatically loaded by Puppet.
 To use standardized run stages in Puppet, declare this class in your manifest with `include stdlib`.

 When declared, stdlib declares all other classes in the module.
-The only other class currently included in the module is `stdlib::stages`.
+This currently consists of `stdlib::manage` and `stdlib::stages`.

 The `stdlib::stages` class declares various run stages for deploying infrastructure, language runtimes, and application layers.
 The high level stages are (in order):